Independent counter · metadata only · est. 2026

 | 2026-03-06 | Elon Musk | Repost | counts | 10.4s |

-| 2026-03-05 | Elon Musk | Repost | no | 12.5s |
+| 2026-03-05 | Elon Musk | Repost | does not count | 12.5s |

-| 2026-02-25 | Elon Musk | Quote | no | 10.5s |
+| 2026-02-25 | Elon Musk | Quote | does not count | 10.5s |

-| 2026-02-25 | Elon Musk | Repost | no | 15.1s |
+| 2026-02-25 | Elon Musk | Repost | does not count | 15.1s |

-| 2026-02-22 | Elon Musk | Reply | no | 14.2s |
+| 2026-02-22 | Elon Musk | Reply | does not count | 14.2s |

 Under Polymarket's public settlement rules, settlement is about whether a qualifying post existed on the timeline during the event window — not whether it still exists at settlement time.
 So a post that was live when the oracle scraped it can count even if it is deleted shortly after — though whether any specific deleted post was scraped in time before deletion is not something we, or you, can verify after the fact.
 That is why Polystrike keeps deleted posts in its record (flagged is_deleted) rather than dropping them.
 XTracker is the settlement authority, and we do not claim any specific deleted post did or did not settle.